erikslewis/Project-2-PT/README.md

 edit and delete them. and you can create commentsd attached to a specific post. unresolved problems  are voice commands do not work on mobile phones only on desktop. another problem is turbolinks does not always load the JS and you have to refresh some times.
+Had a few issues with google maps so i had to remove it for now.
 Other issues I encounter creating this app was making the JS work on every Browser from Chrome to Safari but i was able to solve that major problem. and it all now works on any major browser